In a recent webinar, I discussed the five challenges that are faced when combining Data Access Governance and Identity and Access Management.

 Don’t miss a post!
 Subscribe to The Insider Threat Security Blog here:

-Adam Rosen serves as Vice President of Data Access Governance at STEALTHbits.
-An expert on managing and securing unstructured data, Adam has helped organizations of all sizes implement controls and policies to meet security, compliance, and efficiency objectives.
-In his current capacity at STEALTHbits, he manages the industry-leading StealthAUDIT suite that enterprises around the world depend on to defend their most critical information.
+Adam Rosen serves as Vice President of Product Strategy for Data Access Governance at Stealthbits Technologies.
+An expert on managing and securing data, Adam has helped organizations of all sizes implement controls and policies to meet security, compliance, and efficiency objectives.
+In his current capacity, he manages Stealthbits’ portfolio of data security and data privacy technologies depended on by enterprises around the world to protect their most critical information.